 Work with one ward at a time.
-One poll worker reads the candidate selections on each ballot.
+One poll worker reads the votes on each ballot.
 Two poll workers each mark a tally sheet.
 Mark each small cell to the right of a candidate name with up to 5 tally marks.

 Announce when you have reached a multiple of five tallies for any candidate.
-If your numbers do not agree, start over.
+If your numbers get out of sync, start over.